A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Introduction

+The word ``validation'' is commonly used to refer to simple comparisons between model outputs and experimental data or any reference data.
+Usually, these comparisons constitute plotting the model results against data on the same axes to assess agreement or lack thereof visually.
+However, they are clearly insufficient as a basis for making decisions regarding model validity.
+These naive comparisons often disregard or only partly account for existing uncertainties in the experimental observations or the model input parameters.
+It is impossible to appropriately determine whether the model and data agree without accounting for these uncertainties.

-According to the discussion above, there are various possibilities to conceptualize the coupling of free flow and porous-medium flow that could be seen as conceptual uncertainty.
-This conceptual uncertainty is mainly related to the description of processes in the porous medium and near the interface, for which, different mathematical models and coupling strategies are considered.
-The free-flow conceptualization is based on the Stokes equations for all discussed models.
-However, the way these models simulate the fluid flow in the porous medium and in the neighborhood of the interface varies.
-Apart from the conceptual uncertainty, each computational model contains parametric uncertainty, such as material parameters, or interface location that should also be rigorously addressed.
-Therefore, a significant research challenge is to accurately assess competing modeling concepts and validate the corresponding computational models against an experiment or a reference solution.
-Following the guidelines for validation benchmarks in \cite{oberkampf2010verification,OberkampfEtAl:2008:VVB}, the most important scientific question to be addressed here is how to compare quantitatively the computational models.
+Moreover, for assessing the physical phenomena in question, several representations, i.e., models, might exist with different approaches and assumptions to analyze the occurring processes.
+Therefore, a significant research challenge is accurately assessing competing modeling concepts and validating the corresponding computational models against an experiment or a reference solution.
+In the case of the multimodel comparison, the validation hypothesis is which model within the pool of available models can represent the reality, i.e., observed values in the experiments or the reference data resulting from a detailed simulation.
+This may be analyzed as a validation benchmark.
+Following the guidelines for validation benchmarks in \cite{oberkampf2010verification,OberkampfEtAl:2008:VVB}, the most important scientific question to be addressed here is how to compare the computational models quantitatively.
 Each validation benchmark must declare one or more methods that should be employed for quantitative comparison.
 The development of such validation metrics is an active field of research.
 While being potentially applicable to many research areas, rigorously developed validation metrics have been applied to some of them only, such as computational fluid dynamics \cite{oberkampf2006measures}, computational solid mechanics \cite{mahadevan2005validation} or heat transfer \cite{hills2006model}.
-To the best of our knowledge, no rigorous development and application of uncertainty-aware validation has been performed for the coupling of free flow and porous-medium flow.
-To fill this gap, we employ an uncertainty-aware validation metric that relies on the Bayesian analysis of the competing models.